flarialmc/Flarial.Launcher.SDK/docs/Flarial.Launcher.SDK.Catalog.md

 ## `Catalog.CompatibleAsync()`

-Checks if the installed version of Minecraft Bedrock Edition is compatible with Flarial.
+Asynchronously checks if the installed version of Minecraft Bedrock Edition is compatible with Flarial.

 - Returns: A boolean value that represents compatibility.

 ## `Catalog.GetEnumerator()`

 Enumerates versions present in the catalog.

+## `Catalog.FrameworksAsync()`

+Asynchronously installs frameworks required by Minecraft: Bedrock Edition.

 ## `Catalog.InstallAsync(string, Action<int>)`